Best boiler for a large 5 bedroom house

 Don’t let the price make your mind up without finishing off the other comparisons.

-Regular boilers are more effective and efficient than ever due to advancements in the technology over the years.
-Whether you go for the Ideal Mexico HE or the Worcester Bosch Greenstar 40CDi Classic, you’ll be purchasing a highly efficient, ErP A rated boiler.
+Regular boilers are more effective and efficient than ever due to advancements in technology over the years.
+Whether you go for the Ideal Mexico HE or the Worcester Bosch Greenstar 40CDi Classic, you’ll be purchasing a highly efficient, ErP A-rated boiler.

 You’ll be covered for any faults that are a direct result of the parts or manufacturing.